-Projects under project type 2 are focusing exclusively on the contribution of organic agriculture to public goods, and the project results cannot be turned into a financial gain for the individual farmer or company.
+Projects under project type 2 are focusing exclusively on the contribution of organic agriculture to public goods and green sustainability effects, and the project results cannot be turned into a financial gain for the individual farmer or company.
 The projects will be evaluated in relation to their perspectives and potential to encourage new development concerning the contribution of organic agriculture to public goods and green sustainability effects, including an elaboration of these contributions and the opportunities to increase these.